Jarlio/Skyline-2/README.md

 Known bugs:
 * No ajax functionality
     * Tags - done
-    * Search
+    * Search - done
     * Image add
     * Image delete
-* User can add tags with the same name
+* User can add tags with the same name - done
-* User can add tags with nil strings
+* User can add tags with nil strings - done